SHIFT2DC/dc_design_tool/README.md

 8. **Contribution**
 Ensure you use Python 3.10.0 and the virtual environment.

 Install dependencies from requirements.txt.

 Verify your Python version with python --version before contributing.

-License
-MIT (or specify your project's license)